Oil, Islam & War on Terror: The Algeria Criteria

 The Emir of the Salafist Group for Preaching and Combat (GSPC) [Groupe Salafiste pour la Prédication et le Combat] Abdelwahab Droukdel, alias Abou Mossab Abdelwadoud

 The official manifesto of the group reads: ‘No truce, no dialogue, no conciliation, no security agreement and no covenant of protection.'
-There is some disagreement within the former GSPC over national commander Abdelmalek Droudkel's decisions first to merge with al-Qa
+There is some disagreement within the former GSPC over national commander Abdelmalek Droudkel's decisions first to merge with al-Qaïda in September 2006 and then later to rename the group the Al-Qaïda Organization in the Islamic Maghreb (AQIM), in January 2007.

-ïda in the Islamic Maghreb (AQIM), issued a statement via its official website affirming that it was responsible for the kamikaze attacks against a Coast Guard barracks in Dellys and the attempted assassination of Algerian President Abdelaziz Bouteflika in Batna.
+On September 8, Al-Qaïda in the Islamic Maghreb (AQIM), issued a statement via its official website affirming that it was responsible for the kamikaze attacks against a Coast Guard barracks in Dellys and the attempted assassination of Algerian President Abdelaziz Bouteflika in Batna.
 These attacks, which are the fourth and fifth instances respectively that an AQIM member has successfully undertaken a kamikaze operation in Algeria, signify the continuance of a relatively new attack trend initiated with the advent of AQIM.
 Although intended to bring media attention to AQIM and its struggle, the liberal use of this tactic and the killing of innocent Muslim civilians may do more to harm the organization than help it.

-ïda has likely prompted Droudkel to step up attacks in order to dispel any perception that his group has been weakened.
+The schism instigated by Droudkel's decision to ally with al-Qaïda has likely prompted Droudkel to step up attacks in order to dispel any perception that his group has been weakened.
 AQIM has carried out two deadly attacks in the last few weeks.

-UPDATE - A Top Member of Al-Qa
+UPDATE - A Top Member of Al-Qaïda in the Islamic Maghreb Killed

 Left: Sofiane El-Fassila, executive director of kamikaze operations, Abou Tourab and Oussama Abou Ishak were killed in the ANP operation.

-Algerian security forces identified an Islamic militant slain over the weekend as the No. 2 leader and explosives expert of al-Qa
+Algerian security forces identified an Islamic militant slain over the weekend as the No. 2 leader and explosives expert of al-Qaïda in the Islamic Maghreb.

 Sofiane el-Fassila, alias Hareg Zoheir, was an alleged mastermind of several recent kamikaze bombing attacks in Algeria that were claimed by the insurgent group now calling itself Al-Qaïda in Islamic North Africa, newspaper reports said Tuesday, citing security officials.